March 2025…

 Hello there and welcome!
 Thanks for being here…how have you been?

-If you’re new here (or even if we’re old friends), I feel it’s important to mention up front that I run a practice that is open and accepting to all people.
+If you’re new here (or even if we’re old friends), I feel it’s important to mention up front and out loud that I run a practice that is open and accepting to all people.
 ALL people.
 Massage therapy and bodywork are very personal services.
 Touch is personal.
 So I need you to feel completely comfy cozy with me as a professional and my philosophy if we’re to successfully work together.
 We all come from vastly different backgrounds and experiences.
-While I can’t truly walk in your shoes, you r experiences, I know I need to honor you where you are at.
+While I can’t truly walk in your shoes, I feel it’s super important to honor you where you are at.
 In life.
 In identity.
 In healing and recovery.
 From there, we can work together.

-I am accepting new clients at this time (especially if you are a referral from Clash Physical Therapy ) but for weekday appointment times only.
-Weekend and evening slots are reserved for my existing clients and booked out through the foreseeable future.
-My fall/winter schedule is up to date and massage therapy/bodywork sessions can be scheduled up to 90 days in advance.
+Note that I am NOT accepting new clients at this time unless you have a gift certificate.
+Once I am settled in the new space, I will reconsider taking on new folks.
+For my existing clients, my winter into spring schedule is up to date and massage therapy/bodywork sessions can be scheduled up to 90 days in advance.

-Need a massage therapist recommendation for practitioners who offer treatment types I don’t (like super duper strong pressure work, reiki or manual lymphatic drainage)?
+Need a massage therapist recommendation for practitioners taking new clients or who offer treatment types I don’t (like super duper strong pressure work, reiki or manual lymphatic drainage)?
 Here is who I love and trust in the area.
-I have had sessions with most of these practitioners and have even taught some of them so can speak to their work personally:
+I have had sessions with all of these practitioners and have even taught some of them so can speak to their work personally:

 Infection Prevention Update.
 Yeah, I know.
 No one wants to talk about COVID anymore.
-But infections are a fact of life, COVID or no. Schools are back in session and family gatherings for holidays are around the corner.
-That means germs.
+But infections of all kinds are a fact of life.
+Norovirus, flu, colds and, yes, COVID are running rampant right now.
 Always know I am happy to wear a mask if you are immunocompromised or just plain ‘ol want me to.
-I have been fully vaccinated for COVID since 3/12/2021 and had all available booster doses.
+I have had all available COVID vaccines and booster doses.
 In fact, I stay current on all my vaccinations, including flu.
-I will continue to follow non-mask related recommended COVID-19 sanitation and hygiene precautions during all massage therapy and bodywork sessions in my practice, because, well, those have always been a good idea.
+I will continue to follow non-mask related recommended COVID sanitation and hygiene precautions during all massage therapy and bodywork sessions in my practice, because, well, those have always been a good idea.

 See you soon, be nice to one another, and wash your hands.